mlr16/Cybersecurity-Portfolio/Botium-Toys-Audit/README.md

 7. **Enhance Compliance Efforts:**
    - Ensure adherence to PCI DSS and GDPR by implementing encryption and access control measures.

+8. **User Access Policies:**
+   - Develop and enforce policies that define roles and permissions to access sensitive data.
+10. **Sensitive Data Confidentiality:**
+    - Encrypt sensitive data (PII/SPII) and limit access to authorized personnel only.
+11. **Availability:**
+    - Implement least privilege access control to ensure data is only accessible to individuals who need it.

 ---